IbraTech04/sendokai-subtitles/README.md

     - You can find all the subtitles in the `s2` folder.
 There are two subfolders: `en` and `es` for English and Spanish respectively.
 - Translated the Spanish subtitles into English using Google Translate
 - Manually corrected a few episodes
-    - It's worth noting that Ibra doesn't speak Spanish.
-Ibra uses the English translations along with his knowledge of the show from the Arabic version to correct the subtitles.
+    - It's worth noting that I don't speak Spanish.
+I uses the auto-generated English translations along with my knowledge of the plot from the Arabic version to correct the subtitles.
-    - He also noticed the Spanish dub on YouTube uses the same lip-sync as the English dub, so he also tried to read their lips to get a better translation.
+    - I noticed the Spanish dub on YouTube uses the same lip-sync as the English dub, so I try to read their lips to get a better translation.
 - Created subtitles for the one episode that had its subtitles disabled (Episode 50)

 **Legend:**